EPHS-AP-Java-Spring-21/Lab2.1/readme.md

 ## Turning it in

-When you have finished this lab, upload the StudentFactory.java file to [turnerinner.com/@mrmaycs](https://turnerinner.com/@mrmaycs)
+When you have finished this lab, upload the StudentFactory.java file to [our dropbox folder](https://www.dropbox.com/request/8D5u1JloFBSVFlXKg78d) and copy/paste your output into the schoology assignment.